umatt-ece/new-members-package/1-development/Tools.md

 Tools for harness drawing, PCB design, and all other _zappy-zappy_ sorts of stuff.

 #### AutoDesk Account
-For a lot of our electrical tools, you'll need a license for use AutoDesk software applications.
-You can get a _free_ student account by heading over to [autodesk.com/education/edu-software](https://www.autodesk.com/education/edu-software).
+In order to use AutoDesk software tools (ie. Fusion 360, AutoCAD, or AutoDesk Eagle), you'll need a license.
+For the very low price of _free_ you can get a license by signing up for a student account.
+Just head over to [autodesk.com/education/edu-software](https://www.autodesk.com/education/edu-software).
 Create an account, fill out your student info, and you then you should be set to go!

 #### Altium Account
-In order to use Altium software tools, you'll need a license.
+In order to use Altium software tools (ie. Altium Designer), you'll need a license.
 As fortune would have it, aquiring a _free_ student license is relativel easy.
 Just head over to [altium.com/education/student-licenses](https://www.altium.com/education/student-licenses) and sign-up using your student email and other required info.
-Once submitted, you should receive an email shortly - follow the link to cerify your account. _Viola_!
+Once submitted, you should receive an email shortly - follow the link to verify your account. _Viola_!
 You're all set to go.

-> **Note:** You should get a separate email with your actual licensing information.
-When they say "it may take 1-2 hours", they mean: _it may take 1-2 hours_.
-So just hang tight, go touch some grass, and be ✨patient✨.
+> **Note:** Once your account has been verified, you should get a separate email with your actual licensing information.
+This will include import stuff like your _license number_, _activation code_, as well as the _start date_ and _end date_ for your license.
+Useful stuff, and not a bad idea to keep handy.

+_Altium 365_ (wow, real original name Altium) is a cloud-based file sharing service offered by Altium.
+We do keep a copy of all our files here on GitHub, but Altium 365 is a convenient way for us to share files or switch between workstations easily.
+In order to join the UMATT workspace, reach out to your Team Lead with your ALtium account email and we'll get you added.

 ### 2.1 AutoCAD
 > **Purpose:** Harnessing design